Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Methodology

 The object components in the phantoms were: (i) rectangular prisms; (ii) cylinders with their long axis aligned with the z-axis; and (iii) spheres; with material assigned randomly as water, aluminium, or titanium.
 Positions and dimensions were randomized, ensuring the components are contained in the phantom volume.

 We found in initial experiments that high noise in the simulated training measurements could lead to the networks learning to denoise the projection data rather than just estimating, as intended, the scatter component.
 This came at the price of reduced resolution of the reconstruction.
-To mitigate this effect without an expensive increase of the photon counts used in simulation, we introduced a pre-processing step to decrease the level of noise in the simulated measurements.

-The idea of the pre-processing step is to identify the areas in the obtained 2D total measurements $\tau_\theta$ that contain only stochastic noise and little scatter, and smooth them to reduce the noise, without affecting the areas that contain object or significant scatter information.
-To this end, we used the analytically calculated primary measurement $p_\theta$ corresponding to each projection to determine the areas in the ``shadow" of the object using the criterion that these areas only include attenuated fluence $p_\theta < I_0$.
-These ``shadow" regions were used to define an initial binary ``smoothing-exclusion mask" $M_\theta \in \{0,1\}^{d \times d}$, and the non-masked part of the measurements were smoothed to reduce the noise.
+To mitigate this effect without an expensive increase of the photon counts used in simulation, we introduced a simple pre-processing step, whose details are described in the Appendix, to decrease the level of noise in the simulated measurements.
+The idea is to identify the areas in the obtained 2D total measurements $\tau_\theta$ that contain only stochastic noise and little scatter, and smooth them to reduce the noise, without affecting the areas that contain object or significant scatter information.

-To minimize the modification of non-shadow regions containing significant (and informative) scatter by the pre-processing step, we extend the smoothing-exclusion mask to include neighboring out-of-shadow regions.
-This is motivated by two observations: (i) scatter outside the object shadow is most significant near the shadow boundaries; and (ii) further away from the shadow boundaries the scatter is spatially smooth, and will suffer little change when filtered by the noise-smoothing filter.
-To this end, each binary smoothing-exclusion mask was modified by morphological dilation with a $5 \times 5$ pixel structuring element $k$, producing the extended smoothing-exclusion mask $\bar{M}_\theta = k \oplus M_\theta$.

-Finally, the regions in the complement of the mask were smoothed by a 2D filter $G$ with Gaussian impulse response with width parameter $\sigma^2$.
-The smoothed regions were truncated back to the complement of the support of the smoothing-exclusion mask, and combined with the regions in the support of the smoothing\allowbreak-exclusion mask.

-A parameter setting of $\lambda = 5 \cdot 10^{-2}$ was used in the loss function $L$ in \eqref{eq:loss_fct} for training of both parallel beam settings.
-All of the FBPs used the Shepp-Logan filter \cite{shepp1974fourier}.
+A parameter setting of $\lambda = 5 \cdot 10^{-2}$ was used in the loss function $L$ in \eqref{eq:loss_fct} for training of both parallel beam settings, after observing the best performance among all values used in a log scale sweep.
+All FBPs used the Shepp-Logan filter \cite{shepp1974fourier}.